neildavis/amiga_asmdev_workflow/README.md

 * Only RAW files with 'interleaved' bitplanes data are generated (no 'back-to-back' support)
 * Only images for low resolution (non-EHB) mode apps are supported.
 * No compression/packing support.
+* No support for attached sprites palette generation
 * No special treatment for AGA
 * Bare bones 'no frills' bootable AmigaDOS ADFs. i.e. no loading messages etc.